canonical/brand-store-documentation/snap-confinement-snapd-connection.rst

    - snap name and snap ID
    - interface being requested
    - a brief explanation why the interface is needed and its intended usage

+   If the interface slot being plugged is provided via the gadget snap, please include the name and snap ID of the gadget snap as well.

 .. note::